JudsenAtFlexgen/live_graph/README.md

 # Proof of Concept
-So the whole point I'm trying to demonstrate is that I could create a c interface to an existing cpp class (which will be site controller functionality) and then you can use the interfaces to _from golang_ create visualizations.
+So the whole point I'm trying to demonstrate is that I could create a c interface to an existing cpp class (which is SC functionality) and then you can use the interfaces to _from golang_ create visualizations.

 ## Bonus meme
-I have provided you a visualization using HTMX
+I have provided you a visualization using HTMX.

 ## How to build
 `./build.sh`